wistia/tickr-server/README.md

 to operate on databases that serve other applications as well, without requiring them to conform to a non-standard auto_increment configuration.

+## Creating tickets

+Tickets are created via HTTP GET requests.
+To get a single ticket, run:

+    GET /tickets/create

+The response body will be a single-element JSON array containing the new ticket, e.g. `[54313001]`.

+To generate a batch of 5 tickets, run:

+    GET /tickets/create/5

+If TICKR_MAX_NODES were 4 in our earlier example, this would return `[54313005,54313009,54313013,543130017,543130021]`.

+## Monitoring

+Tickr supports a `GET /status` route that returns a response code of 200 to verify the application is running.
+The status body is a JSON hash with a `last_ticket` key, which maps to the last ticket that was generated.

 ## Environment variables

 Tickr insists that you set a few environment variables.